lcsmith2/poem-generator/README.md

 ### An evolutionary algorithm approach to poetry generation (Hisar Maruli Manurung)
 #### https://era.ed.ac.uk/bitstream/handle/1842/314/IP040022.pdf
 This paper describes McGonagall, a genetic algorithm used to generate poems.
 For McGonagall, an individual is represented as an LTAG derivation tree and uses operations to modify the trees while adhering to the grammar.
+I referenced this paper while coming up with the implementation for the genetic algorithm that my system would use to generate poems.
 While the approach that Quaint Poet uses for its genetic algorithm is very different from McGonogall's, this paper gave me the idea to have a "grammar" defined for each of the five lines in the poem so there would be fewer grammatical errors overall.
 <br />
 <br />